MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol_2022.md

 ## Handling habituation and baseline weight
 With behavioral training it is very important that stress on the mouse is kept to a minimum.
 Therefore mice should never be picked up by the tail.
 This has been shown to reduce the behavioral performance of mice and increase anxiety associated behaviors.
 Instead, pick up the mice using a plastic tube and if possible allow the mouse to voluntarily enter the tube.
 Do not force the mouse to go into the tube by boxing it into a corner, just try to be patient and at some point the mouse will enter the tube and you can gently pick the tube up and transfer it into the box.
 After a couple of days mice will be very happy entering the tube because they know that they will get water.

+With behavioral training it is very important that stress on the mouse is kept to a minimum.
+Therefore mice should never be picked up by the tail.
+This has been shown to reduce the behavioral performance of mice and increase anxiety associated behaviors.
+Instead, pick up the mice using a plastic tube and if possible allow the mouse to voluntarily enter the tube.
+Do not force the mouse to go into the tube by boxing it into a corner, just try to be patient and at some point the mouse will enter the tube and you can gently pick the tube up and transfer it into the box.
+After a couple of days mice will be very happy entering the tube because they know that they will get water.

 ```{admonition} Materials
 :class: tip
 Gloves, lab coat, mouse handling tunnel, candidate mice in home cage, 0.1 gram balance, weighing container, treats (optional).